Tillakaratne Dilshan

 Dilshan won the Twenty20 International Performance of the Year award at the 2009 ICC Awards for his 96 off 57 ball shots against West Indies in the semi-final of the 2009 ICC World Twenty20 in England.
 He also won the man of the series trophy for his individual batting performances in the 2009 ICC World Twenty20 tournament.
 He was also a key member of the team that won the 2014 ICC World Twenty20 and was part of the team that made the finals of 2007 Cricket World Cup, 2011 Cricket World Cup, 2009 ICC World Twenty20 and 2012 ICC World Twenty20.

 He is the fourth Sri Lankan, and eleventh player overall to score 10,000 ODI runs.
 Being the third overall and first Sri Lankan to score 1,500 runs in Twenty20 Internationals, he is also the first player to hit 200 fours in T20Is.
 Dilshan scored 1000 or more ODI runs in a calendar year four times and never failed to amass fewer than 800 runs in any calendar year between 2009 and 2015.
+His innings of 104 not out is currently the highest individual T20 score made by a Sri Lankan in the format.

 Dilshan was under-estimated in the cricket world as an ordinary player when he batted at number 6 and 7, unlike his revered teammates Mahela Jayawardene and Kumar Sangakkara.
 When he gained the opening batting position, Dilshan became one of the finest cricketers in the world and a legend in modern cricketing history.
 His quick progression can be seen in his stats: after he moved to the opening position, he scored 21 ODI centuries and all his Test and T20I centuries.